tum-ei-eda/utvm_staticrt_codegen/README.md

 # µTVM StaticRT CodeGen

 This project contains a code generator that produces static C NN inference deployment code targeting tiny micro-controllers (TinyML) as replacement for other µTVM runtimes.
 This tools generates a runtime, which statically executes the compiled model.
-This reduces the overhead in terms of code size and execution time compared to having a dynmaic on-device runtime.
+This reduces the overhead in terms of code size and execution time compared to having a dynamic on-device runtime.

 ![Tool flow](doc/flow.png)